mikechen66/GPU-Parallel-Program-Development/CUDA-Library-Samples/README.md

 ## Introduction

-The CUDA Library Samples are released by NVIDIA Corporation as Open Source software under the 3-clause "New" BSD license.
+The CUDA Library Samples are released by NVIDIA as Open Source software under the 3-clause "New" BSD license.
+Please have a look at the repository as follows.

 https://github.com/NVIDIA/CUDALibrarySamples